Maurizio Mosca: Illness and death

-Ill for a long time, Mosca died on the morning of April 3, 2010, at San Matteo Hospital in Pavia.
+Having been ill for a long time, Mosca died on the morning of 3 April 2010 at San Matteo Hospital in Pavia.

 Two days before his death, Sport Mediaset published his final article, regarding the dispute between José Mourinho and Mario Balotelli.
 In the article, Mosca discussed the reintegration of Mario Balotelli at Inter and improved relations between the two.